 Risks/ Cybersecurity risks are the calculated potential damage/ loss/ destruction of an asset in the event of vulnerabilities being exploited by threats causing the level of security to fall.

 So, it is essential to understand both the nature of threats facing the organization, as well as, the vulnerabilities that exist in the systems, networks, and applications.
-In order to minimize cyber risk, you must fix the vulnerabilities while also securing unfixed one using an intelligent and managed WAF like AppTrana so that threat actor cannot identify and exploit them.
+In order to minimize cyber risk, you must fix the vulnerabilities while also securing unfixed ones using an intelligent and managed WAF like AppTrana so that threat actors cannot identify and exploit them.

 A Practical Example

-Understanding the difference between cyber threats, vulnerabilities and risks enables you to clearly communicate with security teams and other stakeholders.
-Understanding the difference also enables you to effectively assess risks and understand how threats affect risks, better design security solutions based on threat intelligence and maintain a robust security posture.
+Understanding the difference between cyber threats, vulnerabilities and risks enable you to clearly communicate with security teams and other stakeholders.
+Understanding the difference also enables you to effectively assess risks and understand how threats affect risks, better design security solutions based on threat intelligence, and maintain a robust security posture.